How is a pension split in a divorce?

 How is an English pension shared after an overseas divorce?

-If you were divorced overseas but your spouse has a UK pension here you should contact us for legal advice on how to obtain a share of that pension.
+If you were divorced overseas, but your spouse has a UK pension here, you should contact us for legal advice on obtaining a share of that pension.
 Only a court in England and Wales can make a pension-sharing order for a pension held here.

 Find out more about: